Unilateral Declaration of Egyptian Independence

 The Unilateral Declaration of Egyptian Independence on 28 February 1922 was the formal legal instrument by which the United Kingdom recognised Egypt as an independent sovereign state.

+According to the official British archives, Egypt became an independent state after the issuance of the declaration of February 28, 1922, by which Egypt became an independent state, thus ending exactly 40 years of British occupation of Egypt.

 Background

 The status of Egypt had become highly convoluted ever since its virtual breakaway from the Ottoman Empire in 1805 under Muhammad Ali Pasha.
 From then on, Egypt was de jure a self-governing vassal state of the Ottoman Empire, but de facto independent, with its own hereditary monarchy, military, currency, legal system, and empire in Sudan.
 From 1882 onwards, Egypt was occupied by the United Kingdom, but not annexed, leading to a unique situation of a country that was legally a vassal of the Ottoman Empire whilst having almost all the attributes of statehood, but in reality being governed by the United Kingdom in what was known as a "veiled protectorate".

 In the unilateral declaration, the United Kingdom granted to itself "reserved" powers in four areas central to the governance of Egypt: foreign relations, communications, the military, and Sudan, which was legally a condominium of both Egypt and the United Kingdom.
 These reserved powers, to which the Egyptian government did not consent, meant that nationalist grievances against the United Kingdom continued and would contribute to the causes of the Egyptian Revolution of 1952 three decades later.
 According to historian Caroline Elkins, the Egyptian independence declaration did not entail sovereignty for Egypt, but rather a "semiautonomous" status.

-In 1914, the legal fiction of Ottoman sovereignty was ended, and the Sultanate of Egypt (which the Ottomans had destroyed in 1517) was re-established, but Egypt was not legally a sovereign state.
+In 1914, the legal fiction of Ottoman sovereignty was ended, and the Sultanate of Egypt was re-established, marking the first time since the Mamluk Sultanate a Egyptian state existed, but now smaller and with Anglo Egyptian Sudan, Egypt was not legally a sovereign state.
 Though the United Kingdom did not annex Egypt, it made the restored sultanate a protectorate (a state not part of the British Empire but nonetheless within the sphere of influence of the United Kingdom), thereby formalising the political and military role that it had exercised in Egypt since 1882.
 The continued control of Egypt's foreign affairs by the United Kingdom, as well as British repression of Egyptians who pushed for a more complete independence, sparked the Egyptian Revolution of 1919.
 Subsequently, the British government entered into negotiations intended to abate Egyptian grievances whilst maintaining its own military presence and political influence in the country.